neubot/neubot/doc/neubot.1.rst

 WEB API
 ```````

-To access Neubot API, send HTTP requests to the address and port
+To access Neubot API, you send HTTP requests to the address and port
 where Neubot is listening (which is ``127.0.0.1:9774`` by default, and
 which can be changed by editing ``/etc/neubot/api``).